nickfargo/state/_includes/content/docs/concepts/attributes.md

 > [concrete](/api/#state--attributes--concrete)
 > [default](/api/#state--attributes--default)

 **State** does not confine currency to “leaf” states.
 All states, including substate-bearing interior states, are **concrete** by default, and thus may be targeted by a transition.
 Nevertheless, sometimes it may still be appropriate to author **abstract** states whose purpose is limited to serving as a common ancestor from which concrete descendant states will inherit.
-The abstraction attributes `abstract`, `concrete`, and `default` allow an implementor to control these restrictions.
+The abstraction attributes `abstract`, `concrete`, and `default` control these restrictions.

 Transitions that target an `abstract` state are redirected to its `default` substate.
 If no substate is marked `default`, the transition is redirected to the abstract state’s first substate.
 If the redirection target is itself `abstract`, the redirection recurses until a concrete descendant is found.